Rose534/Flatdango/README.md

  # To view the published HTML as a website -

-To view this website, copy and paste this link onto your browser.
+To view this website, copy and paste this link onto your browser, make sure you are running he json server.

       https://rose534.github.io/Flatdango/